MarkStringerComedy/MarkStringerComedy.github.io/index.md

 I mean. *I'm* there when I'm on stage to talk about my sexuality.
 But I suppose what I'm trying to do is to have put enough work into the writing and the delivery that it gets laughs.
 Could you (if you were a woman) do a routine about hating men that was riotously funny?

-I read autobiography of Joan Rivers and she says something about it being OK for there to hate in the comedy.
+I read autobiography of Joan Rivers and she says something about it being OK for there to be hate in the comedy.
 But there has to be more comedy than hate.

 ### January 9th 2019